bamason2/ttp451-module/docs/labs/Lab_1.md

 - Select *Unconstrained optimisation*.
 - Select the solver ``<fminsearch>``.
 - Enter the objective function ``<@J1vect>`` noting that there are a few different ways that this can be done.
-- Ensure you have selected the plot options [Evaluation count] and [Objective value].
-Once you have completed making the changes about the task interface should look like the figure below.
+- Ensure you have selected the plot options [Current point], [Evaluation count] and [Objective value].
+Once you have completed making the changes, the task interface should look like the figure below.

 <img src="figs/lab1/optimise_task.png" width="700">